isomerpages/isomerpages-govtech/media/media-releases/_posts/2022-08-24-mci-sndgg-scholarships-to-build-a-vibrant-and-secure-digital-nation.md

 ---

 **SINGAPORE, 23 Aug 2022** — 107 recipients were awarded scholarships by the Ministry of Communications and Information (MCI) and its statutory boards; as well as the Smart Nation Digital Government Group (SNDGG), today.
 This is the first joint scholarship award ceremony by the MCI and SNDGG families, which are both under the portfolio of Minister for Communications and Information and Minister-in-charge of the Cyber Security Agency and Smart Nation Initiative, Mrs Josephine Teo.
 This inaugural ceremony replaces separate events for each scholarship held by the six agencies<sup>[1]</sup> in the MCI and SNDGG families in previous years.
 The scholarships are part of a collective effort to groom technology, media, library and archives services, communications and translation talents.
 A total of 6 scholarships were awarded.
 They are:
-a.
+<br>a.
 IMDA SG Digital Leaders
-b.
+<br>b.
 IMDA SG Digital Scholarship
-c.
+<br>c.
 Smart Nation Scholarship
-d.
+<br>d.
 MCI Information Service and Translation Scholarship
-e.
+<br>e.
 MCI Postgraduate Scholarship
-f.
+<br>f.
 NLB Scholarship

 #### **Inaugural Batch of SG Digital Leaders Awarded**